Francis-Chaves/git-practice/README.md

 # git-practice

-a practice repository for SSECR GitHub course
+This is a super duper awesome new README message for this repository, yay!